‘Teen Mom 2’ Jenelle Evans Dishes On Family, Wedding Plans With David Eason

 In recent episodes of Teen Mom 2, Jenelle Evans and her mother have been at odds due to their custody fight for Jace.
 While Barbara has retained full custody of the boy since he was a baby, Jenelle Evans has requested her role as parent be reinstated and feels that is what’s best for Jace.

 “Jace recently asked me: ‘When can I live with you again?'”
-Jenelle Evans revealed to People Magazine last year.
+Jenelle Evans revealed to People magazine last year.
 “I said: ‘Well, hopefully by the summer you’ll be living here.’
 But that’s all I told him – I don’t want him to know too much right now ’cause it’s really detrimental.”

 Jenelle Evans went on to reveal that she and her mother aren’t on good terms when it comes to making an agreement for Jace.